I watched Amazon’s Prime Day concert—and it made me want to shop for a new planet

 Finally!
 A day to buy things on the internet!
 Well, apart from Black Friday and, you know, pretty much every day.

 Prime Day was launched in 2015 to commemorate the 20th anniversary of Amazon’s inception.
 Since the first four iterations never seemed to drum up that much excitement beyond people who needed a new USB cable, Amazon is really leaning into the star-studded playbook for the 2019 edition.
 Amazon is not only partnering with the likes of Hillary Duff and Mark Wahlberg for nifty deals on Cubcoats with Hillary Duff and Performance Inspired Nutrition by Mark Wahlberg—the company kicked off Prime Day with a megaconcert featuring Taylor Swift and SZA.
-(That sound you hear is all your shopping dreams rustling in subliminal hinterlands, preparing to come true.)
+(That sound you hear is all your shopping dreams rustling in the subliminal hinterlands, preparing to come true.)

-Worry not, though, because I watched 166 minutes to see whether it would infect me with a terminal case of Prime Day Fever.
+Worry not, though, because I watched all 166 minutes to see whether it would infect me with a terminal case of Prime Day Fever.
 (It did not.)

 Here is a running diary of what it was like to experience the musical shopping encouragement in full:

-Host Jane Lynch, so far away from both Glee and the Christopher Guest movies, is screaming “Happy Prime Day” each time she high-fives a Taylor Swift fan on the way from the door of the venue to the stage.
+Host Jane Lynch, so far away from both Glee and the Christopher Guest movies, is screaming “Happy Prime Day” each time she high-fives a Taylor Swift fan on the way from door to stage.
 This occurs at least, no joke, 25 times.

 “It’s great to be a Prime Member!”
 Lynch crows while standing in front of a projected caption that reads “Prime Day Concert, presented by Amazon Music.”
 The camera cuts to an extremely bored-looking audience member, by mistake (?), and then immediately cuts away.